All ingredients are individually packaged, but our central facility

 Return pan used to cook steak strips to medium heat and add 2 tsp. olive oil.

-Add carrots, broccolini, and white portions of green onions to hot pan.
+Add carrots, broccolini, 1/4 tsp. salt, and a pinch of pepper to hot pan.
 Stir occasionally until tender, 5-7 minutes.

 Finish the Dish

-Return pan used to cook vegetables to medium-high heat and stir in steak and any accumulated juices, garlic sesame sauce, and mirin.
+Add steak strips and any accumulated juices, garlic sesame sauce, and mirin to pan.